 When he arrives in the movie - actually when the movie arrives at his table at the back of the Cantina - the saga springs to life in a way we never could have imagined.
 It becomes cool.
 Ford's rancour remained throughout the shoot, but the character grew and grew, feeding off his spiky backhanders.

 The part is smartly written and grows with each film, hidden depths emerging from beneath the 'space cowboy' swagger, and an unforeseen romance blossoms.
 This was the first of the sequel's many shock turns - we were still suffering under the illusion Luke was going to romance Leia.
 Ford's sparring with Fisher deviated into Bogart/Bacall territory: a film about space knights and shiny droids was gaining, of all things, sass.
 Solo was giving us his second gift - beyond the cool we were getting heart.
 Jeez, the ending of The Empire Strikes Back is savage.

+Any other actor, even loopy-lanky Christopher Walken (a near-miss), is unthinkable.
 Then there are the simple things.
 A lot of which are down to Lucas' creative nous.
 Solo happens to be the owner of the Millennium Falcon, the ship that can do the Kessel run in fewer than 12 parsecs, for heaven's sake.
 He can speak Wookiee, or at least translate.
 And, while others had judo suits or woollen hoodies, he always looked the business; the guy just never let it slip.
-He even went unsullied by the prequels: an idea to have a junior Solo hanging out on the Wookiee homeworld was sensibly ditched at the concept stage.
+You may stand in awe of Vader, or Yoda, or Obi-Wan, but you want to be Han Solo.